-With your support, we are working harder than ever to find innovative solutions to some of the environment’s (and the planet’s) most pressing problems, because—like you—we want to have a world that we are proud to pass on to our children.
+With your support, we are working hard to find innovative solutions to some of the planet’s most pressing problems.
+We want to have a world that we are proud to pass on to our children.

 This past year, because of your generous support, we accomplished so much.
-Here are just some of the highlights.
+Below are just some of the highlights.

 Safeguarding Canada’s Freshwater

 Canada’s fresh water is a vital resource.
 To protect our water is to protect ourselves, our economy and the thousands of species that rely on it.
 This year, we continued to fight for a clean and safe future for Canada’s freshwater.

 For years, we have been speaking out against taking Ontario’s groundwater for profit and we’ve been calling on the Ontario government to prioritize our communities and our environment over financial gains.
 We fought hard for new policies to protect groundwater and this year, we got them!
 These new regulations are a big step in the right direction to better safeguard the province’s water resources.